azeez-72/Qwen-GradCAM-Evaluation/README.md

 2. Create a new folder named `VLM`.
 3. Inside the `VLM` folder, create a subfolder named `paper_figures`.
 4.  **Upload Images**:
-    * Download the full image dataset (if provided as a ZIP).
+    * Download the full image dataset using this [Image Dataset link](https://drive.google.com/file/d/1_24AXdQvJ8S98WjYdFZ4-bqhBJB72HvF/view?usp=share_link)
     * Unzip the images and upload **all individual image files** directly into the `paper_figures` folder on Drive.
     * *Note*: The notebook will search for images at `/content/drive/MyDrive/VLM/paper_figures/[image_name]`.